windmill-labs/windmilldocs/docs/intro.md

 ### Use cases

-Examples of what
+Examples of what can be built with Windmill include:

-- building small to medium size data pipelines that need to augment their data from data in multiple services
+- small to medium size data pipelines to augment datasets from multiple sources
 - trigger ETL in other services and react to their status changes
-- creating users, resetting user licenses, more generally doing database edit with templatized sql queries, and getting approval before doing any sensitive operations on the database directly
+- template-based SQL queries with fine grain permissions and wait-for-approval
+  steps: create, ban, delete users, modify their licences, etc.
-- reacting to new events from an external service (new email, new message in Discord, an HackerNews message matching a given pattern, a new row in a database or a google sheet)
+- automated triggers for events (new email, new message in Discord, a HackerNews message matching a given pattern, a new row in a database, a google sheet, etc)
-- customer or teammate onboarding that requires setting up multiple systems, including the production site and third-party SaaS services
+- onboarding automation that requires setting up multiple systems, including the production site and third-party SaaS services
-- moving data to and from CRMs and marketing systems
+- migration service to move data from and to CRMs and marketing systems

 ### What you need

 Scripts and code is a great way to solve those use-cases.
-However, the difficulty come from using those scripts as:
+However, the difficulty comes from using those scripts to:

 - self-serve shareable apps for the rest of the teams with an intuitive UI
-- production-grade workflows that always work and that are easy to maintain, iterate and observe the pasts runs of.
+- production-grade workflows with execution history, that always work and that are easy to maintain and to iterate over.

 Those pipelines are triggered by webhooks to react to events, or schedule themselves to poll for new changes.

 ### Why it's hard